kylezeeuwen/ds-disaster-response-pipeline/README.md

 Several assets were produced and made available in this repo:

-* Data ETL Pipeline for format the training data for classifier generation
+* Data ETL Pipeline to format the training data for consumption by a ML classifier training pipeline : [process_data.py](./python-backend-src/tasks/process_data.py)
-* Model building script to produce a trained ML classifier
+* Model building script to produce a trained ML classifier : [train_classifier.py](./python-backend-src/tasks/train_classifier.py)
+* Webapp backend that serves data to the frontend : [flask_app.py](./python-backend-src/tasks/flask_app.py)
-* Dashboard for interacting with classifier and understanding the data
+* Dashboard for interacting with classifier and understanding the data : [App.js](./react-frontend-src/src/App.js)

 ## Installation Notes